Thurston's fragmentation and c-principles: On h-principle theorems whose formal sections have highly connected fibers

 Given the above delooping statement, Thurston showed that this statement and the fragmentation on $M$ implies that $|F_{\bullet}(M)|\to |F^f_{\bullet}(M)|$ is a homology isomorphism for all compact manifolds $M$.
 If $M$ has a boundary, there is a version relative to the boundary.
 His fragmentation technique avoids the usual delooping steps in other approaches to go inductively from the statement for a handle of index $i$ to that of a handle of index $i+1$ and also avoids the step for $0$-handles.

-To recall the main theorem, let $F$ be a topologically invariant sheaf enriched over $\mathsf{S}$.
+To recall the main theorem, let $F$ be a topologically invariant sheaf enriched over $\mathsf{S}$ meaning that the sheaf is space valued and restriction maps are continuous.
 Suppose that there is a canonical base element in $F(N)$ for each manifold $N$ so that for a manifold with boundary $M$, we can define the relative version $F(M,\partial)$ to be the subspace of those elements in $F(M)$ that restrict to the base element in the germ of the boundary.
 We can also define {\it the compactly supported} version $F_c(M)$ to be the subspace of $F(M)$ consisting of those elements that restrict to the base element outside of a compact subset of $M$.
 Similarly, we can define the relative and compactly supported versions for $F^f$ so that we have a map $F_c(M)\to F_c^f(M)$.
 Similar to the previous section, we can define {\it $\epsilon$-supported versions} $F_{\epsilon}(M)$ and $F_{\epsilon}^f(M)$.
-We need to impose a homotopy theory condition on $F$ similar to \Cref{goodsection}.
-It is easy to see that this condition is satisfied for all geometric examples in the introduction and it will be necessary to find a simplicial resolution for $F$ in \Cref{resolution} and as we shall explain this is also a technical oversight in Mather's note. \begin{defn} We say $F$ is well-pointed if for every manifold $M$ there exists a base point $s_0(M)\in F(M)$ and an open neighborhood $V_M$ of $s_0(M)$ such that \begin{itemize} \item The open set $V_M$ deformation retracts to $s_0(M)$. \item If $U\subset M$ is an open subset, the restriction $r\colon F(M)\to F(U)$ sends $s_0(M)$ to $s_0(U)$ and the restriction $r|_{V_M}$ also is an open set that deformation retracts to $s_0(U)$. \end{itemize} \end{defn} \begin{defn} Given the base point $s_0(M)$ and the neighborhood $V_M$, we define the lax compactly supported elements $\widetilde{F_c(M,V_M)}$ to be the subspace of $F(M)$ consisting of those elements $s$ such that there exists a compact set $K\subset M$ where the restriction of $s$ to $F(M\backslash K)$ lies in the restriction of $V_M$ to $M\backslash K$. \end{defn} Note that being compactly supported means that the restriction of $s$ to $F(M\backslash K)$ coincides with the base point. \begin{defn} We say that a well-pointed $F$ is {\it good}, if it satisfies \begin{enumerate} \item The subspace of elements with empty support in $F(M)$ is contractible. \item There exists a neighborhood $V_M$ that deformation retracts to $s_0(M)$ such that the inclusion $F_c(M)\to \widetilde{F_c(M,V_M)}$ is a weak equivalence. \item Let $U$ be an open subset of a manifold $M$ and let $r\colon F(M)\to F(U)$ be the restriction map.
-For all such $U$ small enough $\delta$ the inclusion $\widetilde{F_c(U,r(V_M))}\to \widetilde{F_c(M,V_M)}$ be an open embedding. \item For each finite family of open sets $U_0, U_1,\dots U_k$ such that $U_1,\dots, U_k$ are pairwise disjoint and contained in $U_0$, we have a permutation invariant map
+We need to impose a homotopy theory condition on $F$ similar to the condition in \Cref{goodsection}.
+It is easy to see that this condition is satisfied for all geometric examples in the introduction and it will be necessary to find a simplicial resolution for $F$ in \Cref{resolution} and as we shall explain this is also a technical oversight in Mather's note. \begin{defn} We say $F$ is well-pointed if for every manifold $M$ there exists a base point $s_0(M)\in F(M)$ and an open neighborhood $V_M$ of $s_0(M)$ such that \begin{itemize} \item The open set $V_M$ deformation retracts to $s_0(M)$. \item If $U\subset M$ is an open subset, the restriction $r\colon F(M)\to F(U)$ sends $s_0(M)$ to $s_0(U)$ and $r({V_M})$ also is an open set that deformation retracts to $s_0(U)$. \end{itemize} \end{defn} \begin{defn} Given the base point $s_0(M)$ and the neighborhood $V_M$, we define the subspace $\widetilde{F_c(M,V_M)}\subset F(M)$ consisting of all elements $s$ such that there exists a compact set $K\subset M$ where the restriction of $s$ to $F(M\backslash K)$ lies in the restriction of $V_M$ to $M\backslash K$.
+These elements are said to be lax and compactly supported. \end{defn} Note that being compactly supported means that, for some compact set $K\subset M$, the restriction of $s$ to $F(M\backslash K)$ coincides with the base point. \begin{defn} We say that a well-pointed $F$ is {\it good}, if it satisfies \begin{enumerate} \item The subspace of elements with empty support in $F(M)$ is contractible. \item There exists a neighborhood $V_M$ that deformation retracts to $s_0(M)$ such that the inclusion $F_c(M)\to \widetilde{F_c(M,V_M)}$ is a weak equivalence. \item Let $U$ be an open subset of a manifold $M$ and let $r\colon F(M)\to F(U)$ be the restriction map.
+For all such $U$, the inclusion $\widetilde{F_c(U,r(V_M))}\to \widetilde{F_c(M,V_M)}$ be an open embedding. \item For each finite family of open sets $U_0, U_1,\dots U_k$ such that $U_1,\dots, U_k$ are pairwise disjoint and contained in $U_0$, we have a permutation invariant map